siemens/OOASP/old_encodings/README.md

 OOASP is a schema for describing object-oriented models with Answer Set Programming.

 OOASP has been developed for research purposes to demonstrate how to describe and instantiate object-oriented models in Answer Set Programming.
-The main application area is product configuration i.e. reasoning about product configuration models.
+The main application area is product configuration, i.e., reasoning about product configuration models.

 ## Getting started